-Secondary markets: Banks used to keep mortgages on their books.
-If you borrowed money from Bank A, you’d make repayments to Bank A, and they’d lose money if you defaulted.
-However, banks now sell your loan, and it may be further divided and sold to numerous investors.
-These investments are extremely complex, so many investors just rely on rating agencies to tell them how safe the investments are (without really understanding them).
+Secondary markets: Banks traditionally kept mortgages on their books.
+If you borrowed money from Bank A, you’d make monthly payments directly to Bank A, and that bank lost money if you defaulted.
+However, banks often sell loans now, and the loan may be split and sold to numerous investors.
+These investments are extremely complicated, so some investors just rely on rating agencies to tell them how safe the investments are (without really understanding them).

 Because the banks and mortgage brokers did not have any skin in the game (they could just sell the loans before they went bad), loan quality deteriorated.
 There was no accountability or incentive to ensure borrowers could afford to repay loans.

 Early Stages of Crisis

 Unfortunately, the chickens came home to roost and the mortgage crisis began to intensify in 2007.
-Home prices stopped going up at a breakneck speed, and prices started falling in 2006 as rising interest rates made buying (or refinancing) a home less affordable.
+Home prices stopped rising at breakneck speed, and prices started falling in 2006 as rising interest rates made buying (or refinancing) a home less affordable.
 Borrowers who bought more home than they could afford eventually stopped making mortgage payments.
-To make matters worse, monthly payments increased on adjustable rate mortgages as interest rates rose.
+To make matters worse, monthly payments increased on adjustable-rate mortgages as interest rates rose.